PatrickJS/angular-raven/README.md

 # angular-raven [![Build Status](https://travis-ci.org/gdi2290/angular-raven.png?branch=master)](https://travis-ci.org/gdi2290/angular-raven)
-A Raven.js / Sentry wrapper for Angular.js
+A Raven.js / Sentry wrapper for Angular.js to hook into errors that Angular emits

 #How do I add this to my project?